JonnyTheKing-3/The-Tiniest-Adventure-Scripts/README.md

 # The-Tiniest-Adventure-Scripts
-Public repository for the scripts I made and credits for Art and Audio assets.
-Scripts will be posted shortly
+Public repository for the scripts I made and credits for Art and Audio assets!